How to Use Your VA Educational Benefits

 - Apply for your VA benefits

-The best way to apply for your VA benefits is through the VA's Veterans Online Application (VONAPP).
+Dependents using transferred benefits should initially apply by submitting VA form 22-1990e through the VA’s Veterans Online Application (vets.gov).
+Veterans or service members should initially apply by submitting VA form 22-1990 through vets.gov.
 Once submitted, the VA will send the application to the appropriate regional office for processing, and if approved, the VA will activate your benefits and provide a Certificate of Eligibility (COE), verifying the details of your benefits, such as length of benefit and delimiting dates, if applicable.

 Vocational Rehabilitation Program